 You can look up schedules on the RMV website if you want to find out the best connection.

 If you are planning on using public transport a lot and you also want to explore some of Frankfurt’s museums and other attractions, you should consider buying the Frankfurt Card.
 This card gives you free access to all public transport plus discounts at many museums.

 Christmas Markets near Frankfurt

-Let me be honest with you.
+Let us be honest with you.
 Even though we’ve lived in Frankfurt for a while now, we haven’t made it to any nearby markets yet.
-This year is going to be even harder, as we don’t know yet if and how any Christmas markets will take place.
+And last year, all Christmas markets were cancelled, so we couldn’t go at all.
+This year, they’re restricted and we likely won’t go either.

 - Wiesbaden Christmas Market